 After some time and possibly reflection you may want to make changes to planning permission in some areas for one reason or another.
 The last thing you want is to have to start again and submit a whole new planning permission application.
 Does this sound familiar?

 Sometimes, you change your mind after speaking to friends and family or you have to seek approval for minor modification because little details arise after starting the construction.
 For instance, making a room bigger, or creating a separation between two rooms.
 The last thing you want to do, is to start your application again from scratch!
 It can be time consuming and a waste of money.

 There must be an easier way of doing things, right?

-That’s right: You can make some changes without having to go through the whole planning process again.
-Here is our guide to how to make changes to your existing planning permission decision.
+That’s right: You can make some changes to planning permission without having to go through the whole process again.
+Here is our guide to how to make changes to your existing decision.

-Let’s get started to talk about making changes to planning permission decisions.
+Let’s get started talking about making changes to planning permission decisions.